 Friday 23rd October 2020

-Due to the impact of the coronavirus (COVID-19), we will now be providing email updates to members and stakeholders every Friday to let you know about the latest information we have and any changes to local services that may be affected.
-We will issue further updates if required.
+Due to the impact of the coronavirus (COVID-19), we are providing regular email updates to let you know about the latest information we have on local and national measures to contain the virus, any changes to local services and support that’s available.

 If you do not wish to receive these updates please click on “unsubscribe” at the bottom of the page.